Mind Journey

 – A Multimodal LLM–Powered Reflective Journaling Tool

-To evaluate the system, our team conducted a four-day within-subjects study (N = 42), comparing MindJourney with a traditional guided journaling tool.
-Participants completed journaling sessions, responded to post-session questionnaires, and were later interviewed about their experiences.
+We evaluated the system through a four-day within-subjects study (N = 42), comparing MindJourney with a traditional guided journaling tool.
+Participants completed daily journaling sessions, post-session questionnaires, and follow-up interviews.

 2. My Role & Responsibilities